Andrew Melville: Early life and early education

-He was born at Baldovie near Montrose, Angus, the youngest son of Richard Melville (brother to Melville of Dysart).
+He was born on 1 August 1545 at Baldovie near Montrose, Angus, the youngest son of Richard Melville (brother to Melville of Dysart).

 Andrew was the youngest of nine sons of Richard Melville of Baldovy, near Montrose, where he was born 1 August 1545.
 He is described as the ninth son, yet speaks in a letter of 1612 as having outlived his ‘fourteen brethren.’
 His father lost his life in the battle of Pinkie, when Andrew was only two years old and, his mother dying soon after, he was brought up under the care of his eldest brother Richard (1522–1575), afterwards minister of Maryton, who, at a proper age, sent him to the grammar school of Montrose.

 At an early age Melville began to show a taste for learning, and his brother did everything in his power to give him the best education.
 He learned the rudiments of Latin at the grammar school of Montrose, after leaving which he learned Greek for two years under Pierre de Marsilliers, a Frenchman whom John Erskine of Dun had persuaded to settle at Montrose; such was Melville's proficiency that on going to the University of St Andrews he astonished the professors by using the Greek text of Aristotle, which no one else there understood.
 On completing his course, Melville left St Andrews with the reputation of "the best poet, philosopher, and Grecian of any young master in the land."